Tromso On a Budget

 SightsTromso has several churches and old homes that are interesting and well worth visiting.
 There is also museum and the northernmost botanical garden in Norway, but the main reason to visit Tromso are the spectacular natural vistas and phenomenon's that northern Norway is famous for.

-The midnight sun.
-The day that never ends, another phenomenon and popular reason for many tourists to visit Tromso.
+Being so far north, visitors can experience the day that never ends, another phenomenon and popular reason for many tourists to visit Tromso.
 The earth is rotating at a tilted axis relative to the sun, and during the summer months the North Pole is angled towards our star.
 That's why, for several weeks, the sun never sets above the Arctic Circle.
 Like a prolonged sunset and sunrise all at once, the midnight sun colors heaven and earth in a reddish yellow light.

 NeighborhoodsThe city center is the ninth-largest urban area in Norway, with a population of about 60,000.
 The city is home to the world's northernmost university and also houses the northernmost botanical garden and planetarium.
 It is the main neighborhood of interest to tourists.
 The compact city center has the biggest concentration of historic wooden houses north of Trondheim, and they co-exist with modern architecture.
 The houses date from 1789 to 1904, when building wooden houses was banned in the city center, as in several other Norwegian cities.
 The oldest house in Tromso is Skansen, built in 1789 on the remains of a 13th-century turf rampart.

 Kroken is located along the Tromso strait and is across the strait from the city center.
 It is a large residential area in the city of Tromso.
 It has two schools, Kroken Church, the Ishavsbyen FK association football club, and the Krokensenteret shopping mall, where Norway's largest Coop Prix is located.